 Visitors from your web developer portfolio may want to contact you for collaborations, or to message you personally regarding a position you are qualified to apply for.

-Add one (or more) of these to your web developer portfolio to ensure users have a way of contacting you from your website:
+Add one or more of these to your web developer portfolio to ensure users have a way of contacting you from your website:

-- Links to your professional social media profiles (LinkedIn, X/Twitter)
+- Links to your socials (LinkedIn, X/Twitter)

 - Your email address